AkashnilGTA/Bot-Dashboard/README.md

 2. Rename all the things as you like.
 3. Also rename the commands and prefix with your own bot prefix.
 4. Change Bot/Server logos as you like!
-5. Also change buttons with your own links
+5. Also change button links with your own links
-6. Edit the SRC Code's href button with my own github.
 # Quick Links
 Replit: https://replit.com/@Akashnil